codeandtheory/YTag-android/README.md

 ### How to generate test report

-- Generating jacoco test report
+- Generating Jacoco test report
   - Gradle command `clean build createMergedJacocoReport`
-    - From android studio
+    - From Android studio
-      - Open gradle menu bar from android studio right side panel
+      - Open the Gradle menu bar from Android Studio right-side panel
-      - Click on the gradle icon and
+      - Click on the Gradle icon and
-      - In command popup window type `clean build createMergedJacocoReport` and press enter
+      - In the command popup window type `clean build createMergedJacocoReport` and press enter
       - Wait for the execution completion,
-      - After successful execution each module level execution report will be stored in ' module\build\reports\jacoco\html\index.html'.
+      - After successful execution each module-level execution report will be stored in ' module\build\reports\jacoco\html\index.html'.

 ### How to generate dokka report

 - Gradle command single module `clean build dokkaHtml` for multi module `clean build dokkaHtmlMultiModule`
-  - From android studio
+  - From Android Studio:
-  - Open gradle menu bar from android studio right side panel
+  - Open the Gradle menu bar from Android Studio right side panel
-  - Click on the gradle icon and
+  - Click on the Gradle icon and
-  - In command popup window type `dokkaHtml` for multi module `dokkaHtmlMultiModule`
+  - In the command popup window type `dokkaHtml` for multi-module `dokkaHtmlMultiModule`

 ### How to check KTLint

-- Gradle command for checking lint error `ktlintCheck`
+- Gradle command for checking lint error: `ktlintCheck`
-- Gradle command for formatting code `ktlintFormat`
+- Gradle command for formatting code: `ktlintFormat`

   =======

 ## License